URK20CS3026SHAWN/NRC/README.md

 # NRC
-Testing and Sharing of Experimentation
+Testing and Experimentation with Langchain

 This is a repository dedicated to the work I have Done on Large Language Models using the Langchain.